Joyce Sears remembers the first day she started teaching at Artondale Elementary. It was in fall 1967, and she wasn’t sure what to expect.

 “My grandparents were immigrants from Norway, they settled on a farm here in Cromwell and raised 10 children,” Sears said.
 “My father took the farm over when his parents were elderly, and when my parents died, we took over the farm, so it still remains in the family.”

-Sears has seen several changes in the school district, and has seen a lot of people come and go.
+Sears has seen several changes in the Peninsula School District, and she’s seen a lot of people come and go.

 “My mother taught here in Cromwell before the district had been consolidated, and I followed more or less in her footsteps and became a teacher,” Sears said.
 “I have known every superintendent that was ever a part of this district.”

-Sears' hallmark 'move' was to save self-portraits that her students drew in her first grade class, and present it to them, framed, at their high school graduation.
+Sears’ hallmark move was to save self-portraits that her students drew in her first-grade classes and present them to her students, framed, at their high school graduation.

-Her students have been touched by the tradition, and have expressed their gratitude to her for the impact she had on their development.
+Sears’ students have been touched by the tradition, and they’ve expressed their gratitude for the impact she had on their development.

-Sears said she believes education is vital to the development of students and the moral fiber of society as a whole.
+Sears said she believes education is vital to the development of students and the moral fiber of society.

-Although Sears will no longer be teaching, she will still be present in the community.
+Although Sears will no longer be teaching, she will be present in the community.

-“I will still be very involved,” Sears said.
-“I'm so proud of the Boys and Girls Club, the Y, Harbor History Museum, Donkey Creek—it's extremely important that somehow or other I can be involved in some of the community activities that they offer.”
+“I will still be very involved,” she said.
+“I’m so proud of the Boys & Girls Club, the Y, Harbor History Museum, Donkey Creek — it’s extremely important that, somehow or other, I can be involved in some of the community activities that they offer.”